DLTS-FD/Q_Blockchain-utils/tut-ImportMMintoQClient.md

 In case you get a permission error, try to check version with `sudo`.
 In case you use old docker-compose check version with `$ docker-compose --version`.

-Follow the steps in the official Q Blockchain guide until ste

 Clone Q Blockchain testnet public tools repository onto your machine

 `$ git clone https://gitlab.com/q-dev/testnet-public-tools`